Last Updated on August 8, 2020 by Calibre 11

 While TAG Heuer had launched a re-edition Carrera in 1996, the range was more of a retro-novelty rather than a volume seller.
 That changed in 2005 when TAG Heuer introduced the first new Carrera design for more than 20 years (below).

-The Calibre 16 was available across much of the TAG Heuer range- Carrera, Link (below) and Aquaracer.
+The Calibre 16 was available across much of the TAG Heuer range- Carrera, Link (above right) and Aquaracer.

 2010: Arrival of the 1887